adjust/dev-docs/docs/flutter/configuration/deep-linking.md

 Adjust enables you to run re-engagement campaigns with usage of deep links.
 For more information, see our [guide to appending attribution data to a deep link](https://help.adjust.com/en/article/manage-reattributions#track-reattributions-via-deeplink-clicks).

-To reattribute your user, you need to make an extra call to the Adjust SDK within your app.
+To reattribute a user, you need to make an extra call to the Adjust SDK within your app.
 Add a call to the `appWillOpenUrl(Uri, Context)` method when the app receives deep link content.
 The Adjust SDK will then look for new attribution data within the deep link.
-If the SDK finds new information, it will forward it to the Adjust server for reattribution.
+If the SDK finds new information, it will forward it to Adjust's servers for reattribution.

 :::{dropdown} iOS